Managing your personal finances can seem overwhelming and researching the topic on your own sometimes creates more

 If you want facts about financial aid, you should go to the source.
 Start with the Financial Aid office of the school you attend or plan to attend.
 To better understand financial aid types and terminology, consider these resources:

 Federal Student Aid office of the Department of Education

 The authority on federal financial aid.
 Click on Types of Aid and Loans for information to consider before taking out student loans.

-This site was founded by a nationally recognized financial aid and college planning author Mark Krankowitz as a public service and incudes useful calculators, information about scholarships and other non-federal financial aid, and other tools.
+This site was founded by a nationally recognized financial aid and college planning author Mark Krankowitz as a public service and incudes useful calculators, information about scholarships and other non-federal financial aid, plus other tools.